zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 * jackson >= 2.7.0
 * (optional) Zalando's [tracer-spring-boot-starter](https://github.com/zalando/tracer)
 * (optional) Zalando's [tokens library](https://github.com/zalando/tokens) >= 0.10.0
     * Please note that [tokens-spring-boot-starter](https://github.com/zalando-stups/spring-boot-zalando-stups-tokens) 0.10.0 comes with tokens 0.9.9, which is not enough.
 You can manually add tokens 0.10.0 with that starter, though.
-To be used in zalandos k8s environment, you must at least use 0.11.0.
+To be used in zalando's k8s environment, you must at least use 0.11.0.

 ## Usage

 ### Setup

-If you are using maven, include the library in your `pom.xml`:
+If you are using Maven, include the library in your `pom.xml`:

 ```xml
 <dependency>